Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 Your Relationship with Money

 Think about it, what are the relationships that you will have for your entire life?
 A relationship with yourself, food, and money.
-People and things come and go, but those three relationships you will carry with your forever.
+People and things come and go, but those three relationships you will carry with you forever.
 So it’s probably a good idea to make sure that these relationships are healthy ones, oddly enough they happen to be the most volatile for many people.

-You need, and deserve relationships that support you, make you happy and encourage you to be a better person.
+You need and deserve relationships that support you, make you happy and encourage you to be a better person.
 Yes, loving broccoli is good for you, and so is having a positive relationship with money.

 We’re going to go through one of America’s most trusted financial expert’s framework for achieving financial success, David Bach.
 He calls it a Values Circle, and you can read in-depth about the process behind it in his books.

-What are Personal Core Values and Why You NEED to Know Yours
+What are Personal Core Values and Why You NEED to Know Yours!

-When your actions and behaviors support your core values you experience fulfillment and even happiness.
+When your actions and behaviors support your core values you experience fulfillment and happiness.
 Since money is usually part of your everyday life it makes sense that your relationship with money impacts how you feel on a daily basis.

 Money and Your Personal Core Values